Society Complaints Procedure

 If a client contacts the Society about a complaint that appears to be a criminal offence they will be advised to contact the police and in relevant circumstances, the Society may also do so.

 Where there is evidence of criminality, the Public Protection Officer of the Society will seek immediate advice from the Assessment Panel as to how to proceed.
 If there are any concerns around public safety the registrant will be suspended or removed from the register in accordance with the Indicative Sanctions Guidance.
-The Society recognises that counsellors and therapists may be working with vulnerable adults and public safety will be our primary concern.

 A registrant has the right to make a formal representation regarding the decision to suspend and this will be fully considered prior to either the suspension remaining in place or being lifted.